 Its not truly superhuman.
 Check out some of those "Strongest Man" competitions on ESPN; you'll see real life musclemen dragging busses and other feats of eye-boggling strength.
-Of course, those guys are generally titanic meatslabs of pure muscle, but what cap does is theoretically possible.
+To be fair, those guys are generally titanic meatslabs of pure muscle, but what Rogers does is theoretically possible.

 That's the point.
 If a human can do it - regardless of how specialized that human's level of fitness may be - then Captain America can do it.

 The point's moot — Captain America: The Winter Soldier has since made it explicitly plain that Rogers is outright superhuman, to the point where he can jump out of a Quinjet at circa 500 feet of altitude without a parachute... and swim away from the landing fresh as a daisy.
 (Before somebody points out that Cap hit the water, to a normal human being hitting water from that high up is about as lethal as hitting concrete.)

 Why change the lineup of the Howling Commandos.
 I can understand dropping a few of the memebers and adding Cap and Bucky, but why have a Percy Pinkerton-expy when you can have the genuine article?